 Start With a Job Search Engine

-You can use the job search engine sites to search for a second job by using keywords like "online," "work from home," "telecommute," "part-time," "evening," "weekend," "freelance," and so on.
-You don't need to add a location when searching for online jobs, but add your city or town when searching for jobs where you will work on-site.
-Here's information on the top job search engines, plus tips on how to use them.
+You can use job search engines to find a second job.
+Search by using keywords like "online," "work from home," "telecommute," "part-time," "evening," "weekend," "freelance," and so on.
+You don't need to add a location when searching for online jobs—but add your city or town when searching for jobs where you will work on-site.

 Find an Online Job

 Some people can juggle two full-time jobs, but it's tough.
 Working part-time at job No. 2 is a better option.
 Learn the best sites to use to search for job listings, tips for how to find and apply for a part-time job, resumes, and letters, and job search tips for part-time job seekers.